ssherwood/spring-boot-jpa/README.md

     }
 ```

-# Step X:  Add Remaining "CRUD" Operations to the Patient
+# Add Remaining "CRUD" Operations to the Patient

 So far we have the CR of CRUD implemented.
 This seems like a good opportunity to add the remaining lifecycle
 operations.
 In the `PatientController` add the following code: